Benhgift/journal/README.md

 # journal
 just a log of what I'm up to

+2025 05 29 Thu
+* applied to geiko and worked on resume
+* fixed ssh keys on github

 2025-05-27
 * Revamped keybindings in zmk repo, now keyboard is much more usable